 - Encourage community engagement

-CEU credits will be available, provided by the Midwest Center for Occupational Health and Safety.
+CEU credits provided by the Midwest Center for Occupational Health and Safety.

 We want to hear from you!

-Please take 5 seconds or 5 minutes to let us know your top health and safety concerns for aging farmers:
+Please take 5 seconds or 5 minutes to vote on your top health and safety concerns for aging farmers:

 “As we age, we need to be mindful of how we do physical work and support our agricultural workers and producers.
 This forum is a great way to bring community members together to identify the needs of farmers and support our rural communities.”